 Timothy May is a partner in the Washington, DC office of Finnegan LLP.
 He has over 20 years experience in the field of US patent law, and focuses his practice on advising European high-tech companies on US patent matters.
 He counsels clients in all areas of US patent practice and currently manages the patent portfolios for several European clients in various electrical and mechanical technologies.
 He also counsels clients on patent validity and infringement.
 Prior to joining the firm, he served as a Patent Examiner at the US Patent and Trademark Office, where he examined applications involving digital communications, image analysis and testing and measurement devices.

-Christian Reinders is Chief IP Counsel at Draexlmaier Group, a German automotive component supplier of electrical, electronic, interior and storage systems with more than 70,000 employees operating in over 20 countries worldwide.
-He and his team are responsible for all IP matters at the Dräxlmaier Group such as patent prosecution work, advising the board of management and all business units about IP matters, negotiating and reviewing all agreements in relation to IP matters, organising internal IP trainings, defining and developing internal workflows in relation to IP matters and defining and implementing various patent strategies for different technology sectors.
+Christian Reinders is Chief IP Counsel at Draexlmaier Group.
+He is responsible for all IP matters such as patent prosecution work, advising the board of management and all business units about IP matters, negotiating and reviewing all agreements in relation to IP matters, organising internal IP trainings, defining and developing internal workflows in relation to IP matters and defining and implementing patent strategies.
 Christian has worked as a German and European patent attorney over the last 15 years in different roles for various companies and IP firms in Germany, Switzerland and the UK, and therefore knows about working as an outside IP counsel and as an in-house IP counsel.
-He has extensive experience of advising internal and external clients on patent portfolio management, patent strategy, and how to implement IP-related workflows within a company organisation.
-Christian has worked on a diverse range of technologies, including computer implemented inventions in various technology fields, consumer electronics, transportation, power generation and electrical networks.
+He has extensive experience of advising internal and external clients on patent portfolio management, patent strategy, and how to implement IP-related workflows within an organisation.